 Bicycle seats can wear, and over time the foam and shell will lose the firmness, shape, and support they once offered.
 If your bicycle seat is collapsing in the middle, or there are significant creases in the cover where the foam once was, then it is likely time to get yourself a new perch.

 If you were always comfortable with your past saddle, then look for the closest replacement.
-If not, consider visiting your local bike stores and asking to trial a selection.
+Consider visiting your local bike shop store and asking to trial a selection.

 It is a similar story for the pedals.
 These things spin more than that overly enthusiastic guy holding a sign on your street corner.

 Clip-in-type pedals have multiple moving parts that will not last forever.
 The surface of the pedal is something to consider, too.
-While most have become far more durable in recent years than some older pedals,
+While most have become far more durable recently than some older pedals.